Chart Color Schemes

 Belmont is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Belmont (Qld) is around 4,748 as of February 2026.
-This reflects a growth of 250 people since the 2021 Census, which reported a population of 4,498.
-The change is inferred from AreaSearch's estimated resident population of 4,740 following examination of ABS' latest ERP data release in June 2024 and an additional 12 validated new addresses since the Census date.
-This results in a density ratio of 486 persons per square kilometer.
-Belmont's growth rate of 5.6% since the 2021 census exceeded the SA3 area's growth rate of 4.9%.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Belmont (Qld) is estimated at around 4748 as of Feb 2026.
+This reflects an increase of 250 people (5.6%) since the 2021 Census, which reported a population of 4498 people.
+The change is inferred from the resident population of 4740, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 486 persons per square kilometer.
+Belmont's growth of 5.6% since the 2021 census exceeded the SA3 area's growth of 4.9%, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-According to this methodology, projections indicate a decline in overall population by 229 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group projected to increase by 169 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, over this period, projections indicate a decline in overall population by 238 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 168 people.

 Frequently Asked Questions - Population